 Molokini is no exception.

-Each morning, upward of a dozen tour boats anchor within the crater’s shallow inner cove.
+Each morning, upward of a dozen Molokini snorkel boats anchor within the crater’s shallow inner cove.

 Some 600 to 800 snorkelers may visit the crater at any one time.
 In 2019, a bill was passed to limit the number of tour boats visiting Molokini at the same time to 12, but the governor vetoed the bill.

-Years ago, when we first went scuba diving at Molokini, the coral gardens were colorful, healthy and blooming.
-And the fish were abundant – we remember galaxies of fish!
+Years ago, when we first went scuba diving at Molokini, the coral gardens were healthy and blooming.
+And the wide variety of colorful tropical fish were abundant – we remember galaxies of fish!
 At least, that’s what we think we remember.